 Topic/Unit Name Main Content Tentative Time Frame

 1. SI units August - November

-Where are we now and where Coordinates
+Where are we now?
+Coordinates

-might we be going?
-Gravity
+Gravity, weight, mass

-Newton's laws
+Newton's laws of motion

 Forces

-Friction

 Acceleration

 Motions

 Velocity

 2. Matter November - March

 How do we map matter?
+Kinetic theory

 Periodic table

 Atoms

 Molecules

 Element, compound, mixture

 Chemical reactions

-Acids/Alkalis
+Acids, alkalis

 Concentrations

-pH
+рН

 Naturalization

-Properties of metals
+Properties of metal

-3. Body systems: March - May
+3. Recap the cell and the characteristics of living March - May

+How does a body work? things

+Body systems:

-How do we respond to our The Immune system
+The Immune system

-world?
 The Skeleton

 The Cardiovascular system

 The Muscular System

-The Digestive system

 The Nervous system

 The Respiratory System

-The Reproductive System

-The Endocrine System

 The Urinary System

+Intro to the Digestive System

+Sense organs

 Stimulus

 Behaviour

-Sense organs
+The Endocrine System

+The Reproductive System

-Our main book is MYP by Concept 2; Science but extra materials, videos and activities will be added.
+Our main book is MYP by Concept 2; Science, but extra materials, videos and activities will be added.
 The students will have most of their work collected in the online platform Google Classroom.

-Students may occasionally need to do additional work at home, which will be assigned according to the ISB Homework Schedule in the assessment policy.
+Students may occasionally need to do additional work at home, which will be assigned according to the ISB Homework policy.
 The students will also be asked to study at home in preparation for the in-class tests starting at least two weeks before the test.

-Assessment criteria, Science Students grades will be made up of marks from the following criteria Criterion A Knowing and understanding Maximum 8 Criterion B Inquiring and designing Maximum 8 Criterion C Processing and evaluating Maximum 8 Criterion D Reflecting on the impact of Maximum 8 science
+Assessificite Assessment criteria, Science Students' grades will be made up of marks from the following criteria Criterion A Knowing and understanding Maximum 8

+Criterion B Inquiring and designing Maximum 8 Criterion C Processing and evaluating Maximum 8 Criterion D Reflecting on the impact of Maximum 8 science